stutimishra7/Survival-Analysis/README.md

-**Usage:**
+# Usage:

-The **CoxRwrNet** package is for Survival analysis based on mutation data of TCGA Breast Invasive Carcinoma(BRCA) patients, the user can perform:
+The **CoxRwrNet** package is for Survival analysis based on mutation data of TCGA Cancer patients, the user can perform:

 Preprocessing of TCGA BRCA patient,clinical and mutation data.
 Calculate Prognostic index of each patients using model.
-Visualize survival results and Rwr score patterns.
+Visualize survival results and RWR score patterns.

 # System Requirements
 ## Hardware
-The machine learning and deep learning models were trained on a system with a following specs:
+The machine learning and deep learning models were trained on a system with the following specifications:

 RAM: 8+ GB
 CPU: 2 cores